 Difficulty: Easy

 You’ll be two and a half miles in when you’ll meet a fork in the trail!
 Keep going left at the fork in the river for a narrower section of the slot canyon known as ‘Wall Street’.
-Not many make it to this part of the trail, but those that do are extremely pleased.
+Not many make it to this part of the trail, but those that do are extremely rewarded.

 Floating Rock will be about halfway through the Wall Street section.
 I highly recommend you keep going and at least finish out the Wall Street section!
 It will open back up quite a bit so you’ll know when you’re through it.